d-romualdi/omniscape/docs/omniscapeImpact_tutorial.md

 <img align="center" style="padding: 13px" width="550" src="./images/screenshot46.png">

 6\.
-Return to the *Packages* window, **omniscapeImpact** will now be listed along with the other installed packages, and the Conda checkbox will be marked.
+Return to the *Packages* window. **omniscapeImpact** will now be listed along with the other installed packages, and the Conda checkbox will be marked.

 <img align="center" style="padding: 13px" width="550" src="./images/screenshot47.png">